IR35: What are your options

 If you operate through your limited company on contracts that are inside IR35, you’ll be taxed as an employee without receiving any employment benefits

 If less than 50% of your contractor income comes from outside IR35 contracts, it may not be worth working through your limited company, especially given the risks.
-In this instance, it may be better to go full umbrella, until companies reconsider their policy in the light of the new legislation.
+In this instance, it may be better to go full umbrella, at least until companies reconsider their policy in light of any changes to the legislation.

-If you opt for Agency PAYE the agency will deduct tax and NICs before you’re paid, which will remove the need for an IR35 assessment.
+If you opt for Agency PAYE the agency will deduct tax and NI before you’re paid, which will remove the need for IR35 assessment.
 However, many agencies don’t have the resources to offer a payroll service.
 Contractors should understand that they’re only entitled to employment benefits if they’re classed as agency workers, which means they have a direct contract of employment with the agency following 12 continuous weeks of employment.
-Many agencies will want to avoid providing employee rights, as well as potentially being on the hook for unpaid tax/NICs and the Apprenticeship Levy.

 - Agencies are paid by the end client and can, therefore, be conflicted in the advice and support they give contractors.